MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

  var notificationAppLaunchDetails =
      await flutterLocalNotificationsPlugin.getNotificationAppLaunchDetails();
 ```

+**Note**: this method will return a null object on macOS versions before 10.14 as plugins can't subscribe to receive calls related to the macOS application lifecycle.

 This should cover the basic functionality.
 Please check out the `example` directory for a sample app that illustrates the rest of the functionality available and refer to the API docs for more information.
 Also read the below on what you need to configure on each platform